-HEMES & TOPICS EARLY YEARS 1 & 2 YEAR 1 YEAR 2 YEAR 3 YEAR 4 YEAR 5 YEAR 6 C OME & SEE 'E BIG QUESTION IS' Domestic church Myself Families Why do we have a Beginnings Homes People Ourselves Loving family Why am I precious? family and who is my family?
+Domestic church Myself Families Why do we have a Beginnings Homes People Ourselves Loving family Why am I precious? family and who is my family?
 Who made the world and everything in it?
 What makes a house a home?
 Where do I come from?
 Who am I?
-Do you have to ear love?
+Do you have to earn love?
 Baptism/ Welcome Belonging Signs & symbols Promises Called Life choices Vocation & commitment confirmation belonging Why Is welcome important?
 What does it mean to belong?
 Are signs & symbols important?
 Why make promises?
-What does it mean to be called and chosen? ls commitment important?
-What is commitmen in life?
+What does it mean to be called and chosen?
+Is commitment important?
+What is commitment in life?
 Advent/ Birthday Waiting Preparations Visitors Gift Норе Expectations Christmas loving Why do we celebrate Birthdays?
 Is waiting always difficult?
 Do we need to prepare?
 Are visitors always welcome?
 What's so special about gifts?
 What does it mean to live in hope?
-Should we have expectations in life Local church Celebrating Special people Books Journeys Community Mission Sources community What and why do people celebrate?
+Should we have expectations in life?
+Local church Celebrating Special people Books Journeys Community Mission Sources community What and why do people celebrate?
 What makes a person special?
 Why do we need books?
 Is life a journey?
 What makes 'community'?
 Do we all have a mission in life?
-Are books enriching Eucharist Gathering Meals Thanksgiving Listening & sharing Giving & receiving Memorial sacrifice Unity relating Why do people gather together?
+Are books enriching?
+Eucharist Gathering Meals Thanksgiving Listening & sharing What's so important Giving & receiving Memorial sacrifice Unity relating Why do people gather together?
 What makes some meals special?
-Why should we be grateful people?
-What's so important about listening and sharing?
+Why should we be grateful people? about listening and sharing?
 What's more important - giving or receiving?
 Why do we need memories?
-Why are we happies when we are united Lent/Easter Growing Change Opportunities Giving all Self discipline Sacrifice Death & new life giving How and why do things grow?
-How and why do things change?
-How does each day offer opportunities for good?
-What makes some people give everything for other people?
+Why are we happiest when we are united?
+Lent/Easter Growing Change Opportunities How does each day Giving all What makes some Self discipline Sacrifice Death & new life giving How and why do things grow?
+How and why do things change? offer opportunities for good? people give everything for other people?
 Is self-discipline important in life?
 Why do we need to make sacrifices?
-Can any good com out of loss and deat Pentecost Good News Holidays & holydays Spread the word Energy New life Transformation Witnesses serving What is good news?
+Can any good come out of loss and death?
+Pentecost Good News Holidays & holydays Spread the word Energy New life Transformation Witnesses serving What is good news?
 Do we need holidays and holydays?
 Why should we spread Good News?
 What's the use of energy?!
 What's so important about new life?
 How can energy transform?
-What do I want to witness to in my life Reconciliation Inter-relating Friends Being sorry Rules Choices Building bridges Freedom & responsibility Healing Is it good to have friends?
+What do I want to witness to in my life?
+Reconciliation Friends Being sorry Rules Choices Building bridges Why are bridge- Freedom & responsibility Healing Inter-relating Is it good to have friends?
 Why should we be sorry?
 Do we need rules?
-What helps me to choose well?
-Why are bridge- builders important in life?
+What helps me to choose well? builders important in life?
 How do rules bring freedom?
-Who needs healing Universal Church world Our world Neighbours Treasures Special places God's people Stewardship Common good What makes our world so wonderful?
+Who needs healing?
+Universal Church Our world Neighbours Treasures Special places God's people Why do some people Stewardship Common good How can we work world What makes our world so wonderful?
 Who is my neighbour?
 Is the world a treasure?
-What makes a place special?
-Why do some people do extraordinary things?
-Can I be a steward of creation?
-How can we work together to build a ju and fair world?
+What makes a place special? do extraordinary things?
+Can I be a steward of creation? together to build a just and fair world?